Teriks/pake/docs/source/filehelper.rst

     # Recursively move an entire directory tree
-    # and it's contents.
+    # and its contents.
 In this case, 'lib' will
     # be moved into 'dist' as a subfolder.

     fh.move('lib', 'dist/lib')